Vaughn Ross: Background

 Viola was the sister of Ross's girlfriend.
 Douglas Birdsall had been the associate dean at the Texas Tech library.
 Ross shot both victims.
 Later the same day, a mountain biker came across the murder scene and found both Douglas's and Viola's bodies in a car.
 DNA on a latex glove found in Birdsall's car and a sweatshirt Vaughn was wearing had blood of Douglas Birdsall; these were two things that linked Ross to the double murder.
 In 2002, Ross was found guilty of capital murder and sentenced to death by lethal injection by a jury.
-Prior to the murders, Ross had previous convictions in Missouri for auto theft and stabbing his ex-girlfriend Regina Carlisle.
+Prior to the murders, Ross had previous convictions in Missouri for auto theft and stabbing his ex-girlfriend Regina Carlisle 15 times.
 He pleaded guilty to these crimes in 1997 and was put on probation.

 Ross received attention in Sweden after he agreed to be part of a special theme week about the death penalty in the Swedish newspaper Aftonbladet.
 Aftonbladet covered his case and his last week alive before his execution and reported live from outside the prison on the day of the execution.

 Ross left a final statement before being executed which was revealed to Aftonbladet reporter Carina Bergfeldt.
 He is buried at Captain Joe Byrd Cemetery.